-Louis Alarcon (b.1974) is an artist and documentary photographer, storyteller, teacher and travel designer, based in Havana since 1998.
+Louis Alarcon (b.1974) is a documentary photographer, photo editor, storyteller, teacher and travel designer, based in Havana since 1998.

 Louis' documentary work is focused on capturing the changes that Cuba is going through, thus creating a historical document of a country that is in the process of renovation.

 He fell in love with Cuba, its light and its people.
 He is passionate about photographing and introducing it to others.

 Louis is an expert on the history of Cuba, he has specialized in anthropology, genetics, migrations and miscegenation among the different ethnic groups that populated the island.

 We could say that his photographic project is a photo-biography of the island and its traditions, a "project of life" that aims to document the Cuban people from different perspectives, little by little and without an end date.

 "The cuban race", the main project that he is working on at the moment, seeks to document the racial diversity of the Cuban people and the great miscegenation that occurs on the island.
 A place where several ethnic groups already coexist in harmony and where racism is almost non-existent.